josephspurrier/gomithrilapp/README.md

 ## Environment Preparation

-Once you have cloned the repo, you will need the following for local development.
+Once you have cloned the repo, you will need the following tools for local development.

 ### Go